mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

 ## Add scenes to Build Settings

 Level transitions between scenes only work if Unity knows about all the scenes.
-After importing CrawlerKit:
+After importing Dungeon Crawler Framework:

 1. Open **File → Build Settings**.
 2. Click **Add Open Scenes** or drag the following scenes from the Project window into the **Scenes In Build** list, in this order: